Tristan-Lin7703/Unit-3-Collaboration-assessment-Tristan-lin/markdown_tree_task.md

 **Scientific Name**: *Quercuc robur*

-Known for its strengh and logevity, the oak is a symbol of endurance.
+Known for its strengh and longevity, the oak is a symbol of endurance.

 ![](https://treenewal.com/wp-content/uploads/2020/11/oak-tree-care.png)
 ---